When it comes to introducing cashews into the keto diet, there can be a lot of conflicting information about how suitable they are.

-Studies show that there’s a significant link between nut consumption and a lower risk of death from heart disease , and they mostly agree that it’s due to how dense in nutrients they are.
+Studies show that there’s a significant link between nut consumption and a lower risk of death from heart disease .
+Its mostly agreed that this is due to how dense in nutrients they are.

-Not only do they lower LDL cholesterol, but they also allow HDL to absorb more cholesterol from the heart and move it down to the liver to be broken down, reducing your risk of heart issues.
+Not only do they lower LDL cholesterol, but they also allow HDL to absorb more cholesterol from the heart and move it down to the liver, reducing your risk of heart issues.

-Our immune system relies heavily on copper and zinc to function optimally, and not only are cashews a great source of zinc, but they also contain more copper than any other nut—with an ounce serving providing a third of our recommended daily.
+Our immune system relies heavily on copper and zinc to function optimally.
+Not only are cashews a great source of zinc, but they also contain more copper than any other nut.
+An ounce serving of cashews contains a third of the recommended daily dose of copper.

 Both elements are crucial for the immune system’s development, as well as for producing antioxidant enzymes.
 An increased zinc intake has also been linked with a healthier immune response, meaning cashews can potentially help fight off minor illnesses.